alex-a-pereira/EC-fitbit-R-usage/README.md

 ### Before getting started...

+First, you'll need to authorize the fitbit app using the instructions [https://github.com/vcannataro/ECfitbitR#creating-a-fitbit-web-app](here).

-First, you'll need to edit the file called `authorize.r` and replace the placeholder text with your personal `CLIENT_ID` and `CLIENT_SECRET`.
+You'll need to edit the file called `authorize.r` and replace the placeholder text with your personal `CLIENT_ID` and `CLIENT_SECRET`.
 I'm not sure if double clicking the file to edit it will work - you can use a programcalled `textedit` that comes pre-installed on macOSX to edit the file.

 Make sure the they're wrapped in quotes still, like this: